Aarthika08/angular_practice/topics/directives/custom/@input.md

 > [!IMPORTANT]
 > Key information users need to know to achieve their goal.

+> [!IMPORTANT]
-Binding Syntax: When using an input property, you need to use square brackets ([]) to bind the property to an expression in the parent component's template.
+> Binding Syntax: When using an input property, you need to use square brackets ([]) to bind the property to an expression in the parent component's template.

 Data Flow: Input properties allow data to flow from a parent component to a child component.
 Changes in the parent component are reflected in the child component.